sarbjeetkumar/project-template/README.md

 ###### Student Sarab , G00

 ## Introduction
-Give a summary here of what your project is about.
+This project is about all consituencies and their members in the database .

 ## Database
 Explain how you created your database, and how information is represented in it.